Chairment History, Family Crest & Coats of Arms

 The earliest record of the name that we could find was Roger Sereman who was listed in 1207 in Leicestershire.
 A few years later William le Shereman was listed in 1281 and the Subsidy Rolls of Suffolk list John Sherman in 1327.
 In the same year, the Subsidy Rolls of Essex listed Philip Shareman (Sharman.)

-Important Dates for the Chairment family
+Early History of the Chairment family

 This web page shows only a small excerpt of our Chairment research.
 Another 80 words (6 lines of text) covering the years 1086, 1611, 1687, 1671, 1662, 1670 and 1671 are included under the topic Early Chairment History in all our PDF Extended History products and printed products wherever possible.